Land mine: First World War

 One sign of the increasing power of explosives used in land mines was that, by the First World War, they burst into about 1,000 high-velocity fragments; in the Franco-Prussian War (1870), it had only been 20 to 30 fragments.
 Nevertheless, anti-personnel mines were not a big factor in the war because machine guns, barbed wire and rapid-fire artillery were far more effective defenses.
 An exception was in Africa (now Tanzania and Namibia) where the warfare was much more mobile.

 Towards the end of the war, the British started to use tanks to break through trench defenses.
 The Germans responded with anti-tank guns and mines.
 Improvised mines gave way to mass-produced mines consisting of wooden boxes filled with guncotton, and minefields were standardized to stop masses of tanks from advancing.

+German and ANZAC troops are recorded as having booby trapped their positions with improvised anti-personnel mines (improvised explosive devices) as they retreated.
+Accounts mention bodies being rigged with explosives for advancing forces to encounter.
+German troops are also recorded having used makeshift detonation mechanisms, such as clocks and tripwires connected to lighters, for anti-personnel mines.

+Interwar period

 Between world wars, the future Allies did little work on land mines, but the Germans developed a series of anti-tank mines, the Tellermines (plate mines).
 They also developed the Schrapnell mine (also known as the S-mine), the first bounding mine.
 When triggered, this jumped up to about waist height and exploded, sending thousands of steel balls in all directions.
 Triggered by pressure, trip wires or electronics, it could harm soldiers within an area of about 2800 ft2.

+Use of land mines during the Irish Civil war were recorded in various non-standard roles, including a summary execution of captured anti-treaty fighters, and potentially in the destruction of the public records office, although debated.